Musicals101.com

 Actress, singer

 b.
 Feb.
-2, 1925 (Detroit, MI)
+2, 1925 (Detroit, Michigan) - d.
+June 24, 2014 (Birmingham,

 With her gravel-edged belt and charismatic stage presence, this versatile actress was an audience favorite from the beginning.
 She made her Broadway debut in Angel in the Wings (1947).
 Ethel Merman's understudy in Call Me Madam, Stritch's show-stealing performance of "Zip" in a revival of Pal Joey (1952) led to her starring in Madam's national tour.
-She won raves in an unsuccessful revival of On Your Toes (1944), but even her acclaimed clowning was not enough to make the film world spoof Goldilocks (1958) a hit.
+She won raves in an unsuccessful revival of On Your Toes (1944), and even her acclaimed clowning was not enough to make the film world spoof Goldilocks (1958) a hit.

-Noel Coward cast Stritch as Mimi Paragon in the luxury cruise musical comedy Sail Away (1961), which featured her hilarious rendition of "Why Do the Wrong People Travel?"
-She repeated the role in London the following year, then toured in Mame in the late 1960s, playing both the title role and Vera Charles.
-Stritch eventually returned to Broadway as the acerbic Joanne in Company (1970), stopping that show with her searing rendition of Stephen Sondheim's "Ladies Who Lunch."
-After winning acclaim in the 1972 London production, she spent the next ten years in Britain, where she married and starred in the hit television sitcom Two's Company.
+Noel Coward cast Stritch as "Mimi Paragon" in the luxury cruise musical comedy Sail Away (1961), which featured her hilarious rendition of "Why Do the Wrong People Travel?"
+She repeated the role in London the following year, then toured in Mame in the late 1960s, playing both the title role and "Vera Charles."
+Stritch eventually returned to Broadway as the acerbic "Joanne" in Company (1970), stopping that show with her searing rendition of Stephen Sondheim's "Ladies Who Lunch."
+After winning acclaim in the 1972 London production, she spent the next ten years in Britain, where she married actor John Bay and starred in the hit television sitcom Two's Company.

 After her husband's death, Stritch returned to New York for an all-star concert of Follies (1985), where her "Broadway Baby" was one of the highlights of the evening.
-Hal Prince cast her as Parthy Hawks in his lavish revival of Show Boat (1994), where she gave a touching rendition of "Why Do I Love You?"
-Her non-musical performances included an acclaimed revival of Edward Albee's A Delicate Balance (1996) and occasional appearances on the NBC-TV series Law and Order.
+Hal Prince cast her as "Parthy Hawks" in his lavish revival of Show Boat (1994), where she gave a touching rendition of "Why Do I Love You?"
+Her non-musical performances include "Claire" in an acclaimed revival of Edward Albee's A Delicate Balance (1996) and appearances on the NBC-TV series Law and Order.
 She scored a personal triumph with Elaine Stritch at Liberty, a one woman show at the Public Theater in 2001 that moved to Broadway the following year and received a special Tony.
+She took over the role of "Madame Armfeldt" in the New York revival of A Little Night Music (2010).

 Stroman, Susan